Kathy Kemper

-Kathy "Coach" Kemper is an American executive, tennis coach, writer, and philanthropist.
+Kathy "Coach" Kemper (born July 17, 1953) is an American executive, tennis coach, writer, and philanthropist.
 Kemper rose to prominence in the tennis scene, eventually heading the women's tennis team at Georgetown University, where she earned the nickname "Coach".
 Kemper has spent more than 30 years coaching movie stars, professional athletes, monarchs, Supreme Court Justices, Ambassadors, members of Congress, intelligence agency directors, and individuals from seven White House administrations.

 In 1992, Kemper founded the Institute For Education (IFE), a nonprofit organization based in Washington, D.C. that recognizes and promotes leadership, civility, and the search for common ground locally, nationally, and in the world community.
 The Institute has come to host many famous guests, including Hillary Rodham Clinton, Ruth Bader Ginsburg, and Arianna Huffington.

 Kemper is also an op-ed writer and columnist, and has a regular Huffington Post blog.
 Her work has been featured in The Globalist, The Hill, USA Today, Roll Call, The Washington Examiner, Newsday, Bangkok Post and The Washington Diplomat.

+In 2024, Kemper released a tennis dress in collaboration with the fashion brand Tuckernuck.